-The sea air and activities have whetted your appetite.
-Now it’s time to try the cuisine of the islands.
-The local food culture invites you to a convivial and familiar tasting.
-It’s just like Polynesia: sunny and facing the sea.
-The tropical flavors will surprise and delight you.
-Through the meeting of Asian and Western influences, Tahiti has preserved its gastronomic charm.
+The cuisine of the islands invites you to enjoy a convivial and family atmosphere.
+It is the image of Polynesia: sunny and sea-oriented.
+At the meeting of Asian and Western influences, Tahiti has preserved her gastronomic charm, for the greatest pleasure of the eyes and the taste buds.
 Let’s discover together the typical food in Tahiti.

 Fish in Coconut Milk